rg-wood/salt-lion/README.md

 pool](#base-dice), depending on their level.
 Some talents may give you other benefits, which are listed in their descriptions.

 You can distribute 5 points across your starting talents.

-#### Defender

-You gain a bonus equal to the level of this talent to defend allies within SHORT distance of you.

-#### Necromancer

-You gain a bonus equal to the level of this talent to speak with the undead.
-Additionally, you can use WITS to sense the presence of the undead.
-Some [equipment](#equipment) can give you [Gear Dice](#gear-dice) that can be added to the roll.
+No talent can start above level 2.

 ### Health